 LOWNDES YOUNG LEADERS (LYL)

 The Mission of Lowndes Young Leaders is to identify future leaders of Columbus and Lowndes County and provide personal, cultural, social, and leadership development that will enhance their ability to serve as effective leaders.
 This is a ten-month leadership program for high school sophomores that is designed to develop an energetic and diverse group of informed and qualified young leaders who will become our business and community leaders of tomorrow.
 The program currently allows students to explore varying aspects of business and economic development, law and criminal justice, health care, quality of life, and government.
-Activities are designed to develop skills in teamwork and collaboration, problem solving, communication, organization and planning, ethics, networking, personal development, and leadership skills.
+Activities are designed to develop skills in teamwork and collaboration, problem-solving, communication, organization and planning, ethics, networking, personal development, and leadership skills.
 Participants gain an increased awareness of how leadership affects all aspects of life.
 In order for a participant to be selected for Lowndes Young Leaders, students must put in their application and write an essay explaining a problem within their community and an innovative way to solve it.
 They must also have two letters of recommendation sent in.
 From there, 40 students are selected to come for an interview.
 Once the interview is completed, 20 students are selected for the program.
 The group is sponsored by the CLCC, Columbus Rotary, and the MUW Office of Outreach & Innovation.
 Click here to see the Lowndes Young Leaders Facebook Page or CLCC Website Page.

 Golden Triangle Leadership (GTL)

-The Columbus Lowndes Chamber of Commerce, Greater Starkville Development Partnership, and the Growth Alliance have partnered together to form the Golden Triangle Leaders (GTL).
+The Columbus Lowndes Chamber of Commerce, Greater Starkville Development Partnership, and the West Point Growth Alliance have partnered together to form the Golden Triangle Leaders (GTL).
 This is an adult leadership program designed to bring the leaders of the Golden Triangle together in order to strengthen the bond and development between all three regions.
 GTL will enhance the leadership potential of emerging and experienced leaders through eight sessions from October until May ending with a graduation in June.
 Each session is designed to offer a comprehensive, interactive experience for the participants and for them to learn about pertinent issues within our region, have networking opportunities with business leaders, and gain further knowledge about our community.
 Sessions may cover team building, community development, economic development, industry, education, government, media, and leadership training; however, sessions will be tailored to the needs of the group.
 The GTL’s will also be required to attend two LINK forums and two Regional Business After Hours.
 Cost of the program is $500.
 Click here to check out the GTL Facebook Page.